Freedom of religion in Jordan

-The Constitution provides for the freedom to practice the rights of one's religion and faith in accordance with the customs that are observed in the kingdom, unless they violate public order or morality.
+The Constitution of Jordan provides for the freedom to practice the rights of one's religion and faith in accordance with the customs that are observed in the Kingdom, unless they violate public order or morality.
 The state religion is Islam.
 The Government prohibits conversion from Islam and proselytization of Muslims.

 In June 2006, the Government published the International Covenant on Civil and Political Rights (ICCPR) in the Official Gazette, which, according to Article 93.2 of the Constitution, gives the Covenant the force of law.
 Article 18 of the ICCPR provides for freedom of religion (See Legal and policy framework).
 Despite this positive development, restrictions and some abuses continued.
 Members of unrecognized religious groups and converts from Islam face legal discrimination and bureaucratic difficulties as well as societal intolerance; Shari'a courts have the authority to prosecute proselytizers.

 Religious demography

 In 2022 Muslims made up about 97.2% of the country's population; there were almost 750,000 refugees and other displaced persons registered in the country, mainly Sunni Muslims from Syria.

 In the same year, Christians made up 2.1% of the country's population.
 A 2015 study estimated 6,500 Christian believers, from a Muslim background, were in the country (mainly Protestant).
 It was also noted that the country has a small number of Buddhists, Hindus, Zoroastrians and Yezidis.

 In 2022, officially recognized Christian denominations include the Greek Orthodox, Roman Catholic, Greek Catholic (Melkite), Armenian Orthodox, Maronite Catholic, Coptic, Anglican, Lutheran, Seventh-day Adventist, United Pentecostal and Syrian Orthodox churches.
 Other Christian groups with some recognition include the Free Evangelicals, the Church of the Nazarene, the Assembly of God, the Baptist Church and the Christian and Missionary Alliance.

 In 2020, there were approximately 14,000 Druze in the country, and 1,000 people following the Baháʼí Faith; there were reported to be no Jewish citizens.

 There are a number of Syriac Christians (who are overwhelmingly ethnic Assyrians) and Shi'a among the estimated 250,000 to 450,000 Iraqis in the country, many of whom are undocumented or on visitor permits.

 With few exceptions, there are no major geographic concentrations of religious minorities.
 The cities of Husn, in the north, and Fuheis, near Amman, are predominantly Christian.
 Madaba and Karak, both south of Amman, also have significant Christian populations.
 The northern part of the city of Azraq has a sizable Druze population, as does Umm Al-Jamal in the governorate of Mafraq.
 There also are Druze populations in Amman and Zarka and a smaller number in Irbid and Aqaba.
 There are a number of nonindigenous Shi'a living in the Jordan Valley and the south.
 The Druze are registered as "Muslims" and, as they have their own court in Al-Azraq, can administer their own personal status matters.